jerryhgladinet/docs/install/source/chapter02.rst

 .. note::

     CentreStack is a multi-tenant solution.
-The Tenant Manager scope is defined for tenant administrator.
+The Tenant Manager scope is defined for a tenant administrator.
 For a multi-tenant Cluster Server system, each tenant has an administrator.
-For a single-tenant Cluster Server system, the default cluster administrator is also the tenant administrator
+For a single-tenant Cluster Server system, the default cluster administrator is also the tenant administrator.

 For the next screen, if you have an existing database use the pull-down menu to select a different option otherwise use the default which will also install the MySQL Community Edition database.